Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Method

 We define both losses based on the feature matching loss \cite{wang2018pix2pixHD}.
 Feature representations of real and synthesized images extracted from multiple layers of discriminator are then used to calculate the feature matching loss as

-where $\mathbf{E}_{gt}[j], j\in\{ 0,1\}$ represents global contour and local detail respectively, $D_{1}^{(i)}$ represents intermediate representations from $i$th-layer feature extractor of discriminator.
+where $T$ is the index of the final convolution layer of the discriminator, $N_i$ is the number of elements in the $i$-th activation layer, $\mathbf{E}_{gt}[j], j\in\{ 0,1\}$ represents global contour or local detail, and $D^{(i)}_1$ is the activation in the $i$-th layer of the discriminator.
 In our experiments, global contour and local detail are implemented by HED \cite{xie15hed} and Canny \cite{canny1987computational} edge map, respectively.
 This calibration loss can stabilize training by forcing the generator to produce natural statistics at different scales \cite{wang2018pix2pixHD}.

 For stable training, high image quality and considerable diversity as discussed in Section \ref{sec:related works}, we use the least-squares GAN \cite{mao2017least} in our experiment.
-Thus, $\mathcal{L}_{adv, SCN}$ can be formulated as
+Thus, $\mathcal{L}_{\mathrm{adv}, \mathrm{SCN}}$ can be formulated as

-where a, b, c denotes the labels for fake data and real data and the value that G wants D to believe for fake data respectively.
+where a, b, c denote the labels for fake data and real data and the value that G wants D to believe for fake data, respectively.
 In our experiment, $x$ are ground truth images and $z$ are input sketches sampled from distribution $p{\mathrm(\boldsymbol{z})}$.

 The total loss of Stroke Calibration Network combines an improved adversarial loss and calibration loss as